eregon/benchmark-interface/README.md

 Ruby benchmarking system.

-For example, Benchmarkable lets you take a benchmark from MRI's suite and run it using `benchmark-ips`, or run a benchmark written using Bench9000 and run it using `bmbm`.
+For example, Benchmarkable lets you take a benchmark from MRI's suite and run it using `benchmark-ips`, or take a benchmark written using Bench9000 and run it using `bmbm`.

 Benchmarkable also provides a new format for writing benchmarks, which is